dotlang/language/doc/RFE.md

-? - Add to pattern section: Stack, Tree, loop
+N - Add to pattern section: Stack, Tree, loop

-? - Allowing functions in a struct is just like defining a function to create instances of the struct.
+N - Allowing functions in a struct is just like defining a function to create instances of the struct.
 And initialising those lambda fields inside that function and calling it to create a new struct.
 It is a useful simplification.
 No new concept is added.
 Everything is the same: Closure, function, ...

-? - Can we import a module inside a struct definition?
+N - Can we import a module inside a struct definition?
 Or import it "into" a struct definition?
 The code inside the module has access to outer world's functions.
 So it will compile without an issue.
 But the code outside will not have access to a module which is inside a struct.
 Because then it needs to prefix with type name or instance name.